-The research project work forms the major part of the EngD and PhD qualification.
+The research project work forms a major part of the EngD and PhD qualification.
 It is conventional for PhD research work to consist of a single topic, whereas an EngD degree may consist of a single topic but can also comprise several shorter projects.
 As research, it must involve 'knowledge creation.'
 This may be in the application of known techniques to solve new problems, creating knowledge about the associated engineering issues, as well as more fundamental work.

 You have two supervisors for this project work: an industrial supervisor from your host company and an academic supervisor from your host university.
-Your project is defined and led by the company, and typically your primary (day-to-day) supervisor will be your industrial supervisor, with input provided from your academic supervisor on a less frequent basis.
+Your project is defined and led by the company, and typically for EngD students, your primary (day-to-day) supervisor will be your industrial supervisor, with input provided from your academic supervisor on a less frequent basis.
+For PhD students your primary supervisor will be your academic supervisor.

 You will start working on your research after completion of the taught courses.
 You should discuss the start date of the research phase with both your supervisors.
-It is recommended that you take a break after the completion of the exam period and that you should have started your research by the start of July.
+It is recommended that you take a break after the completion of the exam period and that you should have started your research by the start of June.
 EngD students will normally be based in their sponsor company, with PhD students based in their host university.